-(1) As all political power is vested in and derived from the people, and as all government of right originates from the people, the people have an inherent and inalienable right to local self-government, including in each county, city, town, and other municipality.
+(1) As all political power is vested in and derived from the people, and as all government of right originates from the people, the people have an inherent and inalienable right of local community self-government in each county, city, town, and other municipality.

-(3) Local laws adopted pursuant to section (2) of this section shall not be subject to preemption by international, federal, or state laws, nor shall they be subject to limitation pursuant to section 6 of article XX of this constitution; provided that
+(3) Notwithstanding section 16 of article XIV or section 6 of article XX of this constitution, local laws adopted pursuant to subsection (2) of this section shall not be subject to preemption by international, federal, or state laws, provided that:

-(a) such local laws shall not restrict fundamental rights of individuals, their communities, or nature secured by the Colorado constitution, the United States constitution, or international law; and
+(a) Such local laws do not restrict fundamental rights of natural persons, their local communities, or nature secured by local, state, or federal constitutions, or by international law; and

-(b) such local laws shall not weaken protections for individuals, their communities, or nature provided by state, federal, or international law.
+(b) Such local laws do not weaken protections for natural persons, their local communities, or nature provided by state, federal, or international law.

 (4) All provisions of this section are self-executing and severable.